Wojtek

-Wojtek (1942 – 2 December 1963; /pl/; in English sometimes phonetically spelled Voytek) was a Syrian brown bear adopted during World War II by soldiers of the 2nd Polish Corps, which Wojtek accompanied to Italy, serving with the 22nd Artillery Supply Company.
+Wojtek (1942 – 2 December 1963; /pl/; in English sometimes phonetically spelled Voytek) was a Syrian brown bear.
+He was purchased (accounts differ) by Polish soldiers from an Iranian shepherd near Hamadan, Iran, during World War II.
+Wojtek accompanied the 2nd Polish Corps to Italy, serving under the 22nd Artillery Supply Company.

-In 1944, during the Battle of Monte Cassino, Wojtek imitated his human comrades, carrying ammunition crates.
+In 1944, during the Battle of Monte Cassino, Wojtek is said to have imitated his human comrades, carrying ammunition crates.
 He was promoted from private to corporal and became a celebrity with visiting Allied generals and statesmen.
-After the war he was mustered out of the Polish Army and lived out the rest of his life in Scotland at the Edinburgh Zoo.
+After the war, he was mustered out of the Polish Army and lived out the rest of his life in Scotland at the Edinburgh Zoo.

-"Wojtek" is a diminutive of the given name "Wojciech", an old Slavic name still common in Poland.